 - 1. The Board of Directors of Kuwait Real Estate Company shall have all the powers and authorities necessary to manage the Company without exceeding the terms of reference of the General Assembly.
-The Board of Directors shall remain responsible for all the committees deriving therefrom including the Board's responsibility for preparing the annual report which shall be read to the annual General Assembly of the Company stating the information and data of the Company's activity, financial position, business results and extent of compliance with the governance rules. - 2.
+The Board of Directors shall remain responsible for all the committees deriving therefrom including the Board's responsibility for preparing the annual report which shall be read to the annual General Assembly of the Company stating the information and data of the Company's activity, financial position, business results and extent of compliance with the governance rules, and encouraging constructive relations and active participation between the Board of Directors and the Executive Management, and creating a culture that encourages constructive criticism. - 2.
 The Board shall exercise its tasks with responsibility, good faith, seriousness and care.
 Decisions of the Board shall be based on adequate information from the Executive Management or any other reliable source.
 The Board shall have the right to issue delegations of some of its terms of reference without such delegations being general or unlimited in duration.
 The Board's responsibility shall remain valid with regard to any delegation thereof. - 3.
 The Board shall ensure that the Executive Management provides the current and potential shareholders and the investment community with all information related to the Company's businesses and activities and the most important developments.
 It shall also verify that the annual report and financial reports that are published and sent to shareholders reflect the true situation of the Company. - 4.
+Ensuring the application of control systems to measure and manage risks, and raise them transparently with the stakeholders and parties related to the company. - 5.
+Developing a plan to include sustainability factors in the company's overall strategy. - 6.
 A member of the Board of Directors shall be a representative of all the shareholders, and shall work to achieve the public interest of the Company and its shareholders.